 Earn Your EdD in Organizational Leadership

-The Doctor of Education in Organizational Leadership with an Emphasis in Organizational Development degree from GCU helps graduates lead and transform organizations.
+The online Doctor of Education in Organizational Leadership with an Emphasis in Organizational Development degree from GCU helps graduates lead and transform organizations.
 Those seeking a doctorate in organizational leadership learn how to help organizations achieve success through growth.
-This EdD in organizational leadership is ideal for leaders and rising executives looking to advance their professional skills through academic learning.
+This doctorate in organizational leadership is ideal for leaders and rising executives looking to advance their professional skills through academic learning.

 Graduates can complete the doctorate of organizational leadership online or in evening courses with a small cohort.
 Future organizational leaders work with faculty and business professionals to learn about the science of leadership and determine how to inspire change and growth.